Ulagam Sutrum Valiban: Production

 Ulagam Sutrum Valiban is the second film directed by M. G. Ramachandran, and was originally titled Mele Aagaayam Kizhe Bhoomi.
 It was co-produced by R. M. Veerappan.
 J. Jayalalithaa, in an interview with the media, said that Ramachandran owed his popularity to her; irked by this, Ramachandran fired her from Ulagam Sutrum Valiban, and replaced her with Manjula.
 Filming began in 1970.
 The climax scene was shot at Expo '70.
 Ramachandran's brother M. G. Chakrapani served as production consultant.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
 The first choice of Ramachandran for the soundtrack was Kunnakudi Vaidyanathan.
-Two songs, "Aval Oru Navarasa" and "Nilavu Oru", were originally intended for an shelved film of Ramachandran titled Inaindha Kaigal.
+Two songs, "Aval Oru Navarasa" and "Nilavu Oru", were originally intended for a shelved film of Ramachandran titled Inaindha Kaigal.
+The song "Aval Oru Navarasa" is set in Harikambhoji raga.

-Release
+Release and reception

 Ulagam Sutrum Valiban was released on 11 May 1973.
 The film was a major commercial success, and ran for over 200 days in theatres.
-In 2005, Mohanlal listed Ulakam Sutram Valibhan in his list of top ten best Indian films of all time, stating "I was a kid when I first saw this Tamil film, and I simply loved it.
+Ananda Vikatan wrote Ramachandran had already produced great films like Nadodi Mannan and Adimai Penn, but he surpassed them and rose to an unattainable height through this film; viewers could give as many kudos as they want to Ramachandran, who had achieved a great achievement that the Tamil film world could be proud of.
+In 2005, Mohanlal listed Ulagam Sutrum Valiban in his list of top ten best Indian films of all time, stating "I was a kid when I first saw this Tamil film, and I simply loved it.
 It has all the ingredients needed to entertain people."
+Navamani praised the acting, humour, cinematography, art, stunts and music and called it a must watch.